Wittran/GDB.M2M.Service/readme.md

 # Getting Started
 The application is pretty simple.
 Point out your read directory and run the application.
 When you add a new file to the read directory it will post the file.
 It uses the directory structure to define the meta data.
 A certificate is used for authentication.
 Please contact VINN- or KRITA-support regarding the certificate.

-1. Install the certificate on the machine. (as the same user running the application)
+1. Install the certificate on the machine, (as the same user running the application) - i.e. in the installation guide, choose active user, NOT local machine.
 2. Make sure that your `app.config` is correct. _(More information in the __Configuration__-section below)_
 3. Create your folder structure. _(More information in the __Directory structure__-section below)_
 4. Build the project.